GPS Trackers for Dementia and Alzheimer's

 Discreet, tamperproof and waterproof

-Our Stray Star GPS Tracker for dementia and Alzheimer's is also discrete – it has two very tiny LEDs (which can be remotely switched off without losing any functionality).
+Our Stray Star GPS Tracker for dementia and Alzheimer's is also a discrete GPS Tracker – it has two very tiny LEDs (which can be remotely switched off without losing any functionality).
 It can’t be easily shut off by fiddling - there's a trick to powering it off.
 Its also waterproof – it can be taken out in rain, dropped in puddles, even worn in the shower!

 Easy to charge